 The Bradley Fork Trail is also known for its spectacular wildflower displays in the spring.
 During the early spring season, hepaticas, violets, and foam flower are found along the path.
 As the season progresses, umbrella leaf and Fraser's sedge begin to bloom along the higher elevations of the trail.
 You can also find wood and rue anemone, Vasey's trillium, beaked violets and crested dwarf iris during the April and May time period.
 From April thru July, look for wild strawberry, Robin's plantain and Canadian violets.

 At just over 2.5 miles from the trailhead hikers will arrive at the Smokemont Loop Trail junction.
 Turn left here and walk down the hill.
 At the bottom you'll cross over the Bradley Fork on one of the longest footbridges in the park.
 Soon after crossing the log bridge the trail begins a steady climb of more than 1100 feet over the next 1.4 miles as it traverses along the northeastern slopes of Richland Mountain.

 As you approach the top of the climb hikers will enjoy sporadic and partial views of Newfound Gap and the North Carolina side of the Smokies.

 At nearly 6.2 miles hikers will arrive at the Smokemont Campground.
 To complete the loop you'll have to walk another three-tenths of a mile down the campground entrance road to reach the parking area.

 Just before reaching the Smokemont Campground, and before crossing the old auto bridge, which was built in 1921, the trail passes the small, partially overgrown Bradley cemetery, which will be on your right.

-As one of the base camps for the Champion Fibre Company, Smokemont was once a thriving lumber town with homes, businesses and a school.
+As one of the base camps for the Champion Fibre Company, Smokemont was once a thriving lumber community with homes, businesses and a school.
 It also housed a logging mill, commissary, a club house, and even a hotel.
 In the early 1920s the sawmill at Smokemont produced up to 45,000 feet of lumber and pulp wood per day.